f5devcentral/f5-agility-labs-nginx/docs/class15/module1/module1.rst

 Breaking down a sample AIGW configuration file
 ----------------------------------------------

-AI Gateway’s configuration can be found in ``aigw.yaml``.
-It consists of a number of sections described below.
+AI Gateway’s configuration is written in YAML and consists of a number of sections which are described below.

 General
 ~~~~~~~